 - The Salt Lake City St. Patrick’s Day Parade is a large annual event that winds its way through the Gateway downtown.
-After the parade, a party called a siasma takes place at the Gallivan Center.
+After the parade, a party called a Siamsa takes place at the Gallivan Center.

 - Living Traditions Festival takes place over three days and is a multicultural festival that celebrates SLC’s ethnic communities.
 Expect traditional music, dance, arts and crafts, and all kinds of delicious food.

-Summer in Salt Lake City features plenty of hot days so pack your tank tops and sunscreen!
+Summer in Salt Lake City features plenty of hot days so pack your tank tops and sunscreen.
 While the peak of the day can be toasty, afternoons and evenings are ideal for picnics in the park, hikes in town or out in the canyons (the canyons are usually cooler even during the day), or enjoying one of the many summer festivals.
-Whatever you do and wherever you go, bring more water than you think you’d need, especially if you’re out being active.
+Whatever you do and wherever you go, bring more water than you think you’ll need, especially if you’re out being active.

 Events to check out: